pagopa/terraform-azurerm-v3/container_app_job_gh_runner/README.md

 ### Requirements

-Before using the module, developer needs the following existing resources:
+Before using this module, ensure the following resources exist:

-- a resource group for the Container App Environment named `<prefix>-<short_env>-github-runner-rg`
-- a VNet
 - a KeyVault
-- a Log Analytics Workspace
-- a secret in the mentioned KeyVault containing a GitHub PAT with access to the desired repos
-  - PATs can be generated using [`bot` GitHub users](https://pagopa.atlassian.net/wiki/spaces/DEVOPS/pages/466716501/Github+-+bots+for+projects).
+  - with a secret `github-runner-pat` containing a GitHub PAT with access to the desired repos.
+PATs can be generated using [`bot` GitHub users](https://pagopa.atlassian.net/wiki/spaces/DEVOPS/pages/466716501/Github+-+bots+for+projects).
 An Admin must approve the request
-  - PATs have an expiration date
+- a Container App Environment

 ### What the module does

 The module creates:

-- a subnet (`/23`) in the specified VNet
-- a Container App Environment in that subnet with the name `<prefix>-<short_env>-github-runner-snet` (name is overridable)
 - a Container App job with the name `<prefix>-<short_env>-github-runner-job`
 - a role assignment to allow the Container App Job to read secrets from the existing KeyVault (`Get` permission over KeyVault's secrets access policies)